sevra/Mongoloid/readme.md

 ### Missing Features (at this time)

-	* Creating, Updating and Deleting of collections.
+	* Creation, Deletion and Updating of collections.